Impasse Surface of Differential-Algebraic Power System Models: An Interpretation Based on Admittance Matrices: Introduction

-Characterizing the impasse surface is generally a hard problem.
-The existing results are mainly derived from simplified system models and exploit the role of exponential or ZIP load parameters.
-The work in \cite{oluic2018nature} studied the power system that has one ZIP load and all the other loads are constant impedances, and characterized the impasse surface by the single ZIP load.
-Hiskens and Hill \cite{hiskens1989energy} proved in a specific four-bus system that the impasse surface is avoided if the active power loads are constant impedances and the exponents of reactive power loads are not less than one.
-This also relates to \cite{lesieutre1999existence} that proves the solvability of power system algebraic equation when active and reactive power load exponents are all greater than one.
-In \cite{hiskens1990phd}, Hiskens further conjectured that the condition obtained from the four-bus system is valid for generic systems.
+Characterizing the impasse surface is a hard problem.
+The existing results are mainly derived from simplified systems and only focus on the role of static loads.
+For instance, the power system studied in \cite{oluic2018nature} is assumed to have one ZIP load and all the other loads are of constant-impedance type.
+Those constant-impedance loads have no contribution to the impasse surface and are absorbed in the power network as shunt components, and the impact of the parameters of the single ZIP load on impasse surface is elaborated.
+Hiskens and Hill \cite{hiskens1989energy} studied a four-bus system containing a single static load and proved that this specific system can avoid the impasse surface if the active power load is of constant-impedance type and the exponent of reactive power load is not less than one.
+This also relates to \cite{lesieutre1999existence} that confirms the solvability of power system algebraic equation when active and reactive power load exponents are all greater than one.
+In \cite{hiskens1990phd}, Hiskens extended the condition in \cite{hiskens1989energy} to a system containing two interconnected static loads and further conjectured that the result should also be valid for generic systems.
 If true, this conjecture will provide an important class of load parameters that avoids the impasse surface; however, it remains unproved for decades.

-To deepen the understanding of voltage collapse, the analysis of impasse surface needs to be carried out on more generic system models to further reveal the impact of load parameters.
-In addition, power network structures are also crucial to system dynamics \cite{song2017cutset}.
-The role of power network structure in the impasse surface, which those simplified models fail to capture, deserves more attention.
+To deepen the understanding of voltage collapse, the analysis of impasse surface needs to be extended to power systems with both static and dynamical loads.
+In addition, a general power network structure should be considered as the network structure is also crucial to system dynamics \cite{song2017cutset}, which fails to be captured by simplified system models.
+A major obstacle in extending the existing methods is that they adopt certain assumptions or simplifications to obtain low-dimensional problem descriptions (e.g., scalar quadratic equations \cite{oluic2018nature, hiskens1989energy} or equations of up to 4$\times$4 matrices \cite{hiskens1990phd}) and derive explicit expressions for the spectrum or determinant of the algebraic Jacobian.
+However, these tools are not applicable to generic cases with high-dimensional matrices, where the explicit solutions are unavailable.

-In this paper we develop an admittance matrix-based characterization of the impasse surface under non-zero voltage trajectories.
-Three aspects of contributions are made.
+In this paper, we develop an admittance matrix-based characterization for the impasse surface of DAE models of generic power systems by more advanced matrix analysis specific to the features of the algebraic Jacobian.
+The following three aspects of contributions are made.